spacetelescope/jdaviz/docs/known_bugs.rst

 Mysterious extra subsets and models appear in the Specviz spectrum viewer after fitting a model.
-Pan/zoom and resize were also used, but it is unclear if they play a role or not in this bug:
+Pan/zoom and resize were also used, but it is unclear if they play a role or not in this bug.

 Cubeviz Collapse and Moment Maps: Spectral bounds do not match Region selection